-Graduate & Seminary Modular Courses
+Modular Courses

-Modular Courses meet in a modular format on Thursday evening, all day on Friday, and half a day on Saturday, or two consecutive weekends on Thursday evening and all day Saturday.
+Modular Courses meet in a modular format usually covering three consecutive days and evenings, or two consecutive weekends.
 Modular courses also require completion of pre- and post-class assignments.
-The entire course (including pre- and post-course work covers the entire eight week Cycle.
+The entire course (including pre- and post-course work) covers the entire eight week Cycle.
 Pre-class and post-class assignments must be completed and submitted according to the due dates in the course syllabus.